AdobeDocs/dynamic-media-developer-resources.en/guidelines.md

 ### We do not generally document bugs or their workarounds.

 The documentation covers standard use cases.
-For this reason, bugs, effects caused by bugs, and workarounds for bugs are not generally not documented.
+For this reason, bugs, effects caused by bugs, and workarounds for bugs are not not documented.

 Exceptions to this rule apply to the release notes where known issues can be listed with possible solutions that have been approved by Product Management.